jarusll/the-logs/index.md

 I have been absolutely deep diving into bundlers with webpack and these 2 weeks I'll look into snowpack & esbuild.
 I am very excited about esbuild.

+Bought a dualshock 4, mostly for gyro and flick stick.
+Not the best but it is fun and also I needed a controller.

+Yes I did try Parsec and it was good.
+There was a noticeable latency but I play cinematic so it was good.
+Although I really dont have any reason to play on parsec since I am always around my PC.

+Me and the bois are having an absolute blast with Overwatch 2 these days.
+Short 10 mins matches and pretty fun.
+This might become our go to game.
+My favourite character is Junkrat because I feel like I have that energy when I am in my zone.

 ![Image](./c67f91b87b16c76466732da0d7fdcb2d.jpg)
 She finally let me pet her, came upto me all by herself.